Founded by Dr. Nancy Benson

 Susan Benson Horn and Amy Benson May, daughters of founder Nancy Benson, along with their husbands, Bryan Horn and Osei May are the owners of Treehouse Learning.
 Their goal is to facilitate Treehouse's mission and honor Nancy's vision of a strong contribution to early childhood eduction in Boulder County.
 Susan and Amy are often present in the building several days a week, sharing the dual role of owners and parents at Treehouse.

-Susan and Bryan live in Windsor and thier son, Garrett Henry, turned two in December 2014.
-Garrett is a student in the Birch classroom.
+Susan and Bryan live in Windsor and thier son, Garrett Henry, and will turn three in December.
+Garrett is a student in the Aspen classroom.

-Osei and Amy live in Boulder and their daughter, Palesa Sela turned three this past October.
-They also just welcomed their son,
+Osei and Amy live in Boulder and their daughter, Palesa Sela will turn four in October.
+They will also celebrate their son, Ikechi Shiloh's first birthday in October too!
+Palesa is in Evergreen this year.